Teenage mental health

 - have experienced relationship breakups or problems with friends or family

-- suffer from physical injury, pain or sleep problems
+- are living with physical injury, pain or sleep problems

 - have experienced bullying (including cyberbullying) or abuse